Houdini 19.5 Geometry

 4

-The second Block Begin uses the Extract Piece method which takes the air bubbles as input and loops over each primitive sphere, and downstream the spheres are turned into VDBs.
+The second Block Begin uses the Extract Piece method, which takes the air bubbles as input and loops over each primitive sphere.
+Downstream, the spheres are turned into VDBs.

-The cheese block VDB is wired into the air bubbles VDB’s second input (see 5) to make it copy the resolution settings from the cheese block.
+The cheese block VDB is wired into the air bubbles VDB’s second input (see 5), which copies the resolution settings from the cheese block.

 3

-Inside the loop the VDB Combine subtracts the VDB sphere from the cheese block.
+Inside the loop, VDB Combine subtracts the VDB sphere from the cheese block.

 How to get information about the current loop

-Sometimes you need to use the current loop or the current piece number in an expression on one of the nodes in the same loop.
+Sometimes you need to use some information about the current loop, in a node later on in the same loop.
 You can get this information with a Block Begin SOP node that uses the Fetch Metadata method.

 1. Set up a looping block using the instructions above.

-2. Select the Block Begin SOP node, and then in the Parameter Editor click Create Meta Import Node.
+2. Select the Block Begin SOP node.
+In the parameter editor, click Create Meta Import Node.

 numiterations